For example, one article meets the specification then its good quality otherwise poor quality.

 3) Upper Control Limit (UCL).

-Statistics Quality Control Chart used to identify the chance pattern, the variation due to assignable causes need to identify and removed.
+Statistics Quality Control Chart used to identify the chance pattern, the variation due to assignable causes need to identify and remove.
 This brings the process under control.
 The 3 sigma limits are usually used for control charts.

 Mainly four statistical quality control tools are available.